 What are the major transportation agencies in NJ and how can I contact them?

 - New Jersey Department of Transportation

-- New Jersey Highway Authority (Garden State Parkway)
+- New Jersey Turnpike Authority (New Jersey Turnpike and Garden State Parkway)

 - South Jersey Transportation Authority (Atlantic City Expressway & Atlantic City International Airport)

 How can I get a USDOT number?

 - You can contact the Federal Motor Carrier Safety Administration at (609) 275-2604.